razvanvlad/CDA-WEBSITE-PROJECT/pages-overview-refactor-scan.md

 - Proposal: Move all global blocks into src/components/GlobalBlocks with consistent case and update imports.

 5) Toggle-driven rendering audit
-- Continue to respect per-page toggles (e.g., enableStatsImage) but consider a global default for the Tail (enabled unless disabled by page-level props).
-Keeps UX consistent and reduces conditional rendering boilerplate in pages.
+- DONE: Implemented per-entry toggles via ACF group (GLOBAL CONTENT BLOCKS TOGGLE).
+Ordering fields and admin DOM sorting removed.
+- DONE: Test page honors toggles and falls back only when no toggle object is returned.
+- DONE: Home and About append GlobalTailSections using the same toggle checks.

 6) Remove legacy client fetch patterns
-- The Homepage and About refactor eliminated useEffect-based fetching; scan for any remaining pages using client fetching (e.g., older pages) and convert them to server fetching.
+- DONE: Service single migrated from client fetch (useEffect) to server fetch.
+- Keep scanning for leftover client fetching; Jobs archive still uses a client renderer for UI but fetch can remain server-side.

 7) Clean-up plan
 - Remove commented code and leftover fragments uncovered during refactors (e.g., the old News Carousel markup that remained in the homepage before cleanup).
 - Standardize utilities in src/lib/graphql-queries.js, grouping helpers per post type and reusing core fallbacks across types.

 Detailed Page Notes
-- Home (/): Good.
-Keep NewsCarouselClient and consider appending GlobalTailSections if you want uniform footers everywhere.
+- Home (/): Now appends GlobalTailSections with toggles; NewsCarouselClient kept.
+If any homepage-specific globalSelection exists, it still controls bespoke blocks before the tail.
-- About (/about): Good.
-CultureGallerySlider hardened.
-Optional: add GlobalTailSections at end.
+- About (/about): Now appends GlobalTailSections with toggles; CultureGallerySlider kept.
 - Case Studies (single): Good pattern to follow elsewhere (URI/slug fallback + SSG+ISR + Tail).
 - Services (archive/single): Candidate for tail, and to add core fallbacks where querying enhanced fields.
 - Team (archive/single): Candidate for tail (if you want global sections consistently), already using core-only fields.